greenelab/model-free-data/README.md

 ## Access datasets

 The following table links to repository location with the datasets for a given attribute combination.
+SNPs refers to the number of SNPs in each dataset.
+1-Way through 5-Way indicate whether associations of that order exist: No means datasets were evolved _not to have_ that effect; Yes means datasets were evolved _to have_ that effect; and Possibly means datasets were not optimized for that effect.

 | SNPs | 1-Way | 2-Way | 3-Way    | 4-Way    | 5-Way | HWE | Name                              |
 |------|-------|-------|----------|----------|-------|-----|-----------------------------------|